ArthurChiao/arthurchiao.github.io/_posts/2019-10-11-tcp-handshake-in-modern-network-infra.md

 Client initiated a connection to server, server immediately acked (SYN+ACK), but client reset this packet on receiving it, and kept waiting for next SYN+ACK from server.
+After many times of restransmit and reset, the connection finally timed out.

 ## 1.2 Capture